Research

 [Wesolowski, J. Chem.
 Phys.
 106, 8516 (1997) ],

-The domain of applicability of the semi-local approximations for the density functionals approximated in subsystem DFT based methods was established in benchmarking studies on representative intermolecular complexes, see [Dulak & Wesolowski, J. Molecular Modeling 13, 631 (2007)] for interaction energies, and [Dulak et al., J. Chem.
+In 1996-2007 we applied subsytem DFT based mathod to various types of intermolecular complexes which allowed us to determine the domain of applicability of the semi-local approximations for the density functionals approximated in subsystem DFT .
+For a benchmarking studies, see [Dulak & Wesolowski, J. Molecular Modeling 13, 631 (2007)] for interaction energies, and [Dulak et al., J. Chem.
 Theor. & Comput.
 3, 735 (2007)] for equilibrium complexes.